Marián Zeman

 Marián Zeman (born 7 July 1974) is a Slovak former footballer who played at both professional and international levels as a central defender.
 Active at club level in Slovakia, Turkey, the Netherlands, Switzerland, Greece and Portugal, Zeman made over 200 career league appearances.

-Post-retirement Zeman features as a expert analyst and co-commentator for public broadcaster RTVS in their national team broadcasts and major tournaments such as UEFA Euro 2020.
+Post-retirement, Zeman features as an expert analyst and co-commentator for public broadcaster RTVS in their national team broadcasts and major tournaments such as UEFA Euro 2020.

 Career

 Born in Bratislava, Zeman played professionally for Slovan Bratislava, İstanbulspor, Vitesse Arnhem, Grasshopper, PAOK and Beira-Mar.

 He also earned 27 caps for the Slovak national side between 1994 and 2003, including five FIFA World Cup qualifying matches.